 The Company monitor environmental impact data and environmental activity plans of subsidiaries, share environmental measures, and provide environmental education.

-In FY2021, the entire Photonics Group improved its environmental management, promoted efforts toward its long-term vision, and disclosed environmental data on greenhouse gases and water on a consolidated basis.
+In FY2022, the entire Photonics Group improved its environmental management, promoted efforts toward its long-term vision, and promoted the introduction of renewable energy.

 |Item||Medium- and long-term targets|